ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/reference-architecture.md

 9. To back up a cluster without Portworx Enterprise, you must first install the Portworx storage scheduler [Stork](/docs/openshift?topic=openshift-storage_portworx_backup#px-backup-stork) before you add the cluster to the Portworx Backup service.

-   **Public connectivity:**

-10. {{site.data.keyword.cis_short}} Global Load Balancer feature is used to provide public traffic load balancing between the primary and DR sites.
+10. Public connectivity: {{site.data.keyword.cis_short}} Global Load Balancer feature is used to provide public traffic load balancing between the primary and DR sites.

-11. {{site.data.keyword.vpn_vpc_short}} is used to provide secure connectivity from on-premises networks and admin access from anywhere.
+11. Public connectivity: {{site.data.keyword.vpn_vpc_short}} is used to provide secure connectivity from on-premises networks and admin access from anywhere.

-   **Private connectivity:**

-12. Redundant (or single) {{site.data.keyword.dl_short}} connections that are established to the primary and DR sites with Transit Gateway connections.
+12. Private connectivity: Redundant (or single) {{site.data.keyword.dl_short}} connections that are established to the primary and DR sites with Transit Gateway connections.

-13. Global Routing is added to the DR region {{site.data.keyword.dl_short}} for resilient private network connectivity outside the local market.
+13. Private connectivity: Global Routing is added to the DR region {{site.data.keyword.dl_short}} for resilient private network connectivity outside the local market.

-14. Global {{site.data.keyword.tg_short}} in the DR region provides interconnectivity between VPCs for replication traffic between {{site.data.keyword.cloud_notm}} regions.
+14. Private connectivity: Global {{site.data.keyword.tg_short}} in the DR region provides interconnectivity between VPCs for replication traffic between {{site.data.keyword.cloud_notm}} regions.

-15. Private {{site.data.keyword.dns_short}} Global Load Balancer or customer provided GLB is used to provide private traffic load balancing between the primary and DR sites.
+15. Private connectivity: Private {{site.data.keyword.dns_short}} Global Load Balancer or customer provided GLB is used to provide private traffic load balancing between the primary and DR sites.

 ## Design scope
 {: #Design-Scope}